-Dua Lipa Set To Shoot Music Video For ‘James Bond 25’ Theme Song
+Dua Lipa Set To Shoot Music Video For ‘Bond 25’ Theme Song

 “Oh, I would absolutely love to do it.
 I haven’t been asked to do it, but I would love to,” she said earlier in the year.

-On January 24 this year, Dua released “Swan Song” which was for the movie Alita: Battle Angel.
+On January 24 this year, Dua released “Swan Song,” which was for the movie Alita: Battle Angel.
 It peaked at No. 24 in the U.K. and No. 4 on the U.S. Bubbling Under Hot 100 chart.

-The movie was a huge box office success grossing in $402.7 million, which is more than double it’s $170 million budget.
+The movie was a huge box office success, grossing in $402.7 million, which is more than double its $170 million budget.

 In February, Dua won her first-ever Grammy Award at this year’s ceremony.
 She took home Best New Artist and Best Dance Recording for “Electricity,” her collaboration with Silk City.
 Lipa recently took home her third BRIT Award for Best British Single for her summery smash with Calvin Harris, “One Kiss.”